antoinecomp/moodbot/README.md

  - MySQL credentials
  - app secret key in the main

 You may be able to ask the weather to the bot !
-You must first create you own credentials on apxi.com
+For that you must first create you own credentials on [apixu.com](https://www.apixu.com/).

 ## Running the app

+If you fancy to test it locally designed application you have to run both the client and the server.
-Run in two terminals
+You may run in two terminals
- - `python app.py` which launch the front-end
+ - `python app.py` which launch the client.
- - `python -m rasa_core.server -d myflaskapp/models/dialogue/ -u myflaskapp/models/nlu/default/moodnlu/ --debug -o out.log --cors *` which lReporting Issuesaunch the rasa-core server.
+ - `python -m rasa_core.server -d myflaskapp/models/dialogue/ -u myflaskapp/models/nlu/default/moodnlu/ --debug -o out.log --cors *` which launch the server.

 # Contribution

 We are happy to let you join the team.
-We would like to
+We would like to :

  - have more data in data/data.json enabling the bot to have more understanding, stories in data/stories.md for better answers and a more answers in the domain.yml.
  - enable people to talk to each other and store their anonymous data which could then be used for ML NLU for furthering the dialog agent.

+Do not hesitate to fork the project.

 # Reporting Issues